Mo-AH/surveillance_robot/README.md

 ### How to Run ###

-Once assured that all the dependecies are installed, follow those steps:
+Once assured that all dependecies are installed, follow those steps:
   1. In the `src` folder of your ROS workspace, clone this repository by running `git clone https://github.com/Mo-AH/surveillance_robot`
   2. Move first to `src/surveillance_robot/scripts` and then to `src/surveillance_robot/utilities/surveillance_robot` and run a `chmod +x <script_name>.py` for each Python module in both folders.
   3. Build the ROS workspace by running `catkin_make` in its root folder.